 Kent Johnson, Chair

 Today, more than ever, the highly skilled automotive service technician has an increasingly important role in the efficient operation of our society.
-The four automotive trades areas - automotive service technician, heavy equipment: truck & diesel technician, autobody repair, and motorsports technology - prepare technicians for the ever-expanding and highly specialized trade industry.
+The four automotive trades areas offered by the Automotive Trades Department—automotive service technician, heavy equipment: truck & diesel technician, autobody repair, and motorsports technology—prepare technicians for the ever-expanding and highly specialized trade industry.

-Applicants for all programs in the Automotive Trades department must meet the following physical requirements:
+Applicants for all programs in all Automotive Trades Department must meet the following physical requirements:

 Autobody Repair (AOS)